 For help reading the report, visit NSF International’s Web site.

 While your report can tell you what’s going on with the water in your area, only a test of the water coming out of your tap will tell you what you and your family are drinking for sure.
-To find a state-certified lab to test your water (which will charge a fee) visitthe EPA's drinking water website.
+To find a state-certified lab to test your water (which will charge a fee) visit the EPA's drinking water website.

 If your water comes from a private well, it’s not regulated at all by the EPA, so you should have your water tested annually in late spring (when pesticide runoff will be at its worst), and anytime you notice a change in the color or taste of your water.

-Step Two: Find the Best Type
+Step Two: Find the Safest Type of Water Filter

 Water filters come in a dizzying variety, from plastic pitcher filters and built-in refrigerator filters, to faucet and under-the-sink filters, to whole-house models that combine a variety of media types and treat all of the water in your house.
 What type you want depends on your needs.